NunSexMonkRock: Critical reception

 NunSexMonkRock received mixed reviews from contemporary music critics.
 While some praised Hagen's theatrical vocals, others criticized its experimental production.
 Rolling Stone called it the "most unlistenable" album ever made.
 Bil Carpenter at AllMusic gave it four and a half stars out of five, calling it "eccentric rock material" and praising Hagen's vocal diversity.
 Robert Christgau commented that "she does have a new-wave sense of humor - instead of taking on Maria Callas with her umpteen-octave range she does impressions of Linda Blair and Mercedes McCambridge."

 Revisiting the album almost 40 years after its release, Evan Minsker gave it 7.5 out of ten on Pitchfork, criticizing the performances of the other band members whilst praising Hagen's delivery.

 Commercial performance

-Commercially, the album achieved a moderate success.
+Commercially, the album achieved moderate success.
 In the United States, it peaked at number 184 on the Billboard 200.
-In Germany, it reached number twenty-seven, and also peaked inside the top forty in other countries, such as New Zealand and Norway.
+In Germany, it reached number twenty-seven and also peaked inside the top forty in other countries, such as New Zealand and Norway.

 "Smack Jack" was the only single released from the album.
 It managed to be successful in Norway where it peaked at number seven.